matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 }
 ```

-Unfortunately, it is not possible to distinguish between the above cases at compile-time.
-Therefore, we highly
+Unfortunately, it's impossible to differentiate between the above cases during compile-time.
+As a result, we strongly
-recommended including tests for any factory that deploys child contracts.
+recommend including tests for any factory that deploys child contracts.

-For zkEVM bytecode, we use a different address derivation from Ethereum.
-The exact formulas are available in our SDK,
+For zkEVM bytecode, zkSync Era uses a distinct address derivation method compared to Ethereum.
+The precise formulas
-as seen here:
+can be found in our SDK, as demonstrated below:

 ```typescript
 export function create2Address(sender: Address, bytecodeHash: BytesLike, salt: BytesLike, input: BytesLike) {